Theory for polariton-assisted remote energy transfer: Theory

 \section{Theory}

-We begin by describing the polaritonic (plexcitonic) setup we wish to theoretically investigate.
-Let the chromophore slabs lie above ($z>0$) and parallel to the metal film that sustains SP modes ($z<0$) (example schematic diagrams are Figs. \ref{fgr:dp}a, \ref{fgr:ap}a, \ref{fgr:reverse}a, and \ref{fgr:pda_d_fixd}a).
-We assume the metal film and the slabs are extended along the $xy$ plane.
+We begin by describing the polaritonic (plexcitonic) setup that we theoretically investigate.
+Let the chromophore slabs lie above ($z>0$) and parallel to the metal film that sustains SP modes ($z<0$) (example schematic diagrams are given in Figs. \ref{fgr:dp}a, \ref{fgr:ap}a, \ref{fgr:reverse}a, and \ref{fgr:pda_d_fixd}a).
+We assume the metal film and the slabs are extended along the $xy$ (longitudinal) plane.
 The slabs of $C=D,A$ (donor, acceptor) chromophores consist of $N_{xy,C}$, $N_{z,C}$, and $N_{C}=N_{xy,C}N_{z,C}$ molecules in the $xy$-plane, $z$-direction, and total, respectively.
 An effective Hamiltonian for this setup can be constructed as,